About Texas Tech School of Law

 Since opening, the School of Law has graduated more than 8,000 students, including the first woman to head a major federal-law enforcement agency, the Army's highest-ranking legal officer, general counsels of corporations, elected officials, state and federal judges, and some of the nation's top litigators.

-Texas Tech Law offers a robust clinical program, three academic centers, 10 dual-degree programs, three concentration programs, a regional-externship program, a recognized legal-practice program, a public-service graduation requirement, an innovative leadership program, and a nationally competitive advocacy program that boasts 40 national and international championships.
-In 2016, the Blakely Advocacy Institute ranked Texas Tech Law number 1 for moot-court programs.
+Texas Tech Law offers a robust clinical program, three academic centers, 10 dual-degree programs, three concentration programs, a regional-externship program, a recognized legal-practice program, a public-service graduation requirement, an innovative leadership program, and a nationally competitive advocacy program that boasts 42 national and international championships.

 Texas Tech Law attracts professors who are passionate about teaching.
-In fact, Texas Tech Law has won the University's Departmental Excellence in Teaching Award twice in recent years, two professors have been recognized with the Chancellor's Council Distinguished Teaching Award since Fall 2013, and seven professors are elected members of the prestigious American Law Institute.
+In fact, Texas Tech Law has won the University's Departmental Excellence in Teaching Award three times in recent years, three professors have been recognized with the Chancellor's Council Distinguished Teaching Award since Fall 2013, and seven professors are elected members of the prestigious American Law Institute.
 Texas Tech Law is also the only law school in the country to have had an entire court—the Seventh Court of Appeals in Amarillo—teach a full-year course.

 With quality students, talented faculty, and devoted staff, the School of Law continues to produce gifted attorneys who practice across the state, region, and country.